jquintanilla4/RTMW-Pose/web/threejs_viewer/README.md

 ## Using the editor
 - Load data: click `Open JSON` and select the export from `rtmw3d_export_json.py`.
 The status line shows frame count and source info.
-- Navigation: orbit/zoom with the mouse when editing is disabled (drag + scroll).
+- Navigation: orbit with left-drag, pan with right-drag, and zoom with scroll when editing is disabled.
 Editing mode hides orbit controls so selection stays precise.
 - Playback & timeline: play/pause, step prev/next frame, or scrub the slider.
 Yellow ticks mark frames where joints were edited; the counter shows the current frame and total.
 - Scene settings: `Playback Speed` scales the effective FPS; `Depth Gain` rescales Z so the pose reads cleanly.
 - Editing mode: click `Start Editing` to reveal per-joint handles.
 Click a handle to select, Shift/Cmd-click to multi-select, and use the toolbar (or `W`/`E`/`R`) to translate/rotate/scale the selection.
 Playback pauses while editing.